DobgimaM/Dob-Portfolio/README.md

-**Fig: Scatter of z-scores and median z-scores (solid lines) of forced expiratory volume in 1s (FEV1), forced vital capacity (FVC) and FEV1/FVC in males and females by age, height and study site.
+**Fig: Scatterplot of z-scores and median z-scores (solid lines) of forced expiratory volume in 1s (FEV1), forced vital capacity (FVC) and FEV1/FVC in males and females by age, height and study site.
 Dashed lines represent the 5th and 95th centiles**
 ![](https://github.com/DobgimaM/Dob_portfolio/blob/main/Scatter%20plots.png)